mopires/htmlpp/README.md

 ```src```
 ```value```

+The values in the attributes need to be especifield with single quote (src='example').

 ## Meta Tags

 Now the ```meta``` tags, ```charset``` and ```viewport``` are built in with default values of __utf-8__ and __width=device-width, initial-scale=1__ respectively. ```DOCTYPE``` also, you don't need to write them at htmlpp document.